alecGraves/Agentic/README.md

 ![Markdown-formatted Documents are used for LLM Chat](pics/markdown_chat.png)

 ## Usage 🛠
-This plugin currently has four major command palette actions:
+This plugin currently has five major command palette actions:
 - `AI Agent` - takes highlighted text (or an entire file) and a command string to perform a custom action
 - `AI Agent Action` - takes highlighted text (or an entire file) and starts a new chat based on a user-defined action (see `Agentic.sublime-settings`)
 - `AI Agent Model Chat` - takes highlighted text and starts a new chat session with the selected model